 I look at them with joy and pride as they busied themselves around the house.
 Indeed the Lord has been gracious to us.
 The journey has not always been easy.
 Fear, anxiety and worry have played a significant part of our parenting journey.
 It should not be so!
 Lack of knowledge and understanding creates fear and unnecessary anxiety.

 Our son was born back home in Zimbabwe and was dearly loved and adored since conception.
+I stayed with my parents from 35weeks pregnant as per shona custom of ‘kusungirwa’.
 For 6 weeks postpartum, I was ‘fattened’, waited upon and pampered as a new mom by my mum and grandmother as per our Shona custom.
 That did not stop Q from having colic and being the most unsettled baby in the household.
 My mom and grandmother used to take turns to cuddle and bhabhu (carry baby on the back with a sling, see pic below 👇🏾) him to sleep which he loved.
 I remember very well my late grandma laying down to sleep on her tummy with Q on her back.

 Once I returned to the marital home, I couldn’t bath, eat or do anything due to Q’s crying.
 Social isolation did not help as we moved into suburbia.
 My poor husband did not know how best he could help.
 Things settled when we finally got a nanny, when Q was around 3months old.
 I feel I should not have suffered in silence.
 But how could I?
 I did not know or understand what was going on.
 Gripe water did not work and Q blatantly refused formula milk.
 It took me a while to adjust to being a mom.

 The feeling of overwhelm and sadness was intense.
 I felt lost in all the roles life required of it.
 Newly married trying the wifey thing, commenting for work, being pregnant and hubby landing a lucrative role with a non governmental organisation.
 This was meant to be exciting, fun and fulfilling yet here I was!